 In 2017, PLC became a foundation school in Australia for the Visible Wellbeing Instruction Model in partnership with Professor Lea Waters.
 A strong relationship exists between a student functioning well and their capacity to learn.
 The Visible Wellbeing Instructional Model helps teachers build student wellbeing as part of their daily teacher practice in every classroom, ensuring a truly integrated approach to wellbeing in education.

 Mental Health Support

 Our approach at PLC is one that focuses on prevention and early intervention.
-To ensure mental health concerns are responded to effectively and promptly, key staff are trained in youth mental health first aid and the College has three Psychologists available to provide individual support.
+To ensure mental health concerns are responded to effectively and promptly, key staff are trained in youth mental health first aid and the College has four Psychologists available to provide individual support.
 The Psychology team at PLC also deliver tailored group programmes for targeted interventions that students may opt into for specialised support and skill building.